TMHSDigital/Model_Context_Protocol_For_Dummies/research-2.md

 The Model Context Protocol offers several advantages over custom integrations:

-1. **Standardization**: Using MCP creates a consistent interface that works across multiple AI models and applications[4].
+1. **Standardization**: Using MCP creates a consistent interface that works across multiple AI models and applications.

-2. **Extensibility**: The same MCP server could be used by different AI assistants and tools without modification[5].
+2. **Extensibility**: The same MCP server could be used by different AI assistants and tools without modification.

-3. **Contextual Awareness**: MCP allows AI systems to maintain context as they move between different tools and datasets[4].
+3. **Contextual Awareness**: MCP allows AI systems to maintain context as they move between different tools and datasets.

-4. **Reduced Integration Complexity**: Following MCP transforms the M×N integration problem (M apps × N data sources) into an M+N problem by standardizing the connection protocol[5].
+4. **Reduced Integration Complexity**: Following MCP transforms the M×N integration problem (M apps × N data sources) into an M+N problem by standardizing the connection protocol.

+---

 ## Conclusion